a-kostevski/flavor/exampleSite/content/en/notes/progressive-summarization.md

 description: "A technique for distilling notes over multiple passes, highlighting the most valuable insights."
 ---

+{{< def title="Progressive Summarization" >}}
+A method developed by Tiago Forte for extracting value from notes through multiple passes over time.
+Rather than processing everything upfront, notes are distilled progressively through layers of highlighting and summarization as they prove useful.
+{{< /def >}}

 Progressive summarization is Tiago Forte's method for extracting value from notes over time.
 Instead of processing everything upfront, you distill notes progressively as you use them.

 ## The Layers